Wirt4/monte-carlo-pi-estimator/README.md

-# monte-carlo-pi-estimator
+# Monte Carlo Pi Estimator
-A CLI pi estimator in Mojo, to figure out the emerging toolset
+- A CLI pi estimator in Mojo

 ## Prequisites
-  This project uses 'pixi' for package management instead of pip.
+  -`pixi` for package management

-## building and running
+## Running

-cd into 'pi-estimator directory' to start the env, run `pixi shell`
+- all command run inside `pi-estimator` directory
+### starting and stopping the virtual environment
+- `pixi shell` to start
+- `conda deactivate` to stop
+### Building and Executing the Project
-To build, run `mojo build estimate-pi.mojo`
+  - `mojo build estimate-.pi.mojo` to build
-To execute, run `./estimate-pi`

-to build and run with just-in-time compilation, run `mojo estimate-pi.mojo` To deactivate the environment, run `conda deactivate`
+  - `./estimate-pi` to execute
+  - `mojo estimate-pi.mojo` to do both at the same time